Sophie-ranj/US-Sale-by-PowerBI/README.md

 I'm excited to share my latest Power BI project: a dashboard designed to visualize and explore US sales data.
 I wanted to create a clear and intuitive way to understand key trends and patterns in the data, and this dashboard does just that.
 Dashboard Design Choices

 ## Top-Level Overview:
 I placed the most important metrics (Sales, Quantity, Profit, Discount) at the top using card visuals for quick reference.
 I wanted these to be the first things the viewer sees.
 ## Category Breakdown:
 I used a bar chart to showcase sales by product category.
 This allows for easy comparison and identification of top-performing categories.
-## Geographic Focus:
-To highlight sales distribution, I used a tree map to visualize sales by city.
-This makes it simple to spot the major sales hubs.
 ## Customer Segmentation:
 I included a bar chart for sales by customer segment, as understanding which segments contribute most is crucial for targeted marketing.
 ## Deeper Dive: